German defence ministry warns against delays in spending package

-BERLIN The German defence ministry warned lawmakers on Wednesday against delaying approval of a 13-billion-euro package to modernise the military and get better equipment to soldiers.
+BERLIN (Reuters) - The German defence ministry warned lawmakers on Wednesday against delaying approval of a 13-billion-euro package to modernise the military and get better equipment to soldiers.

 The budget committee has postponed a decision on orders for corvette warships, drones and other military equipment, since lawmakers from the Social Democratic Party (SPD), junior partners in Chancellor Angela Merkel's coalition government, want more time to discuss the package.